tanchunsiong/zoom_videosdk_linux_rawdatademos/README.md

 ## error messages
 ALSA error messages appears to be from the SDK, this might be caused by missing speaker / microphone

+## walkthru on audio

+for raw audio access to work, here are some high level requirements
+//needed for audio
+the above comment in code will help you to find the code segments which are needed

+- IZoomVideoSDKVirtualAudioSpeaker
+  - Set this as virtual speake r and virtual mic in session_context before joining
+  - getAudioHelper() when in session, and call subscribe to start callback.
+    - If you do not call subscribe, there will be no callback for onmixedaudio and ononewayaudio.
+    - If you do not set the virtual speaker and virtual mic in session_context, there will be no callback for onmixedaudio and ononewayaudio.